 The Sennheiser is also very durable, lightweight (0.71 lbs), and well-balanced.
 It can be used on full-sized boom stands with it knocking the stand over, and it can take a beating.
 Like the AKG D112, you need a screwdriver to tighten the stand mount.

-Bottom Line: If you need a durable and versatile mic for live gigs that gives you clean sound on a variety of low instruments, this mic is your best bet.
+Bottom Line: If you need a durable and versatile mic for live gigs that gives you clean sound on a variety of low instruments, the Sennheiser e602 II is your best bet.